isomerpages/ura-ilsg-cms/pages/faq.md

 <p style="font-size:17px; line-height:40px">
 <b>Q7.
 Does i Light Singapore collaborate with other international light festivals?</b>
 <br>
-Yes, we have been collaborating with other overseas light festivals and are happy to continue to do so. &nbsp;
+Yes, we have been collaborating with other overseas light festivals and are happy to continue to do so. <br>

 <br>
 For more information on collaboration opportunities, please reach out to us at <a href="info@ilight.sg"> info@ilight.sg</a>.</p>